openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The CWT MUST contain the following elements :

   * in the COSE protected header (see [@!RFC8152], Section 3.1.),
     * Label 1 (`alg`): REQUIRED.
-A digital signature algorithm identifier such as per IANA "COSE Algorithms" registry.
+A digital signature algorithm identifier such as per IANA "COSE Algorithms" registry [@IANA.COSE.ALGS].
 MUST NOT be an identifier for a symmetric algorithm (MAC).
     * Label 3 (`content type`): REQUIRED.
 MUST be `openid4vci-proof+cwt`, which explicitly types the proof CWT.
     * (string-valued) Label `COSE_Key`: CONDITIONAL (byte string).
 COSE key material the new Credential shall be bound to.
 MUST NOT be present if `x5chain` is present.
     * Label 33 (`x5chain`): CONDITIONAL (byte string).
 As defined in [@!RFC9360], contains an ordered array of X.509 certificates corresponding to the key used to sign the CWT.
 MUST NOT be present if `COSE_Key` is present.